Statue of Equality (Ambedkar): Structure of memorial

-The main entrance to the structure would be from the adjacent Cadell Road with SKS Marg as secondary access point.
+The main entrance to the structure would be from the adjacent Cadell Road with SKS Marg as the secondary access point.
 The memorial will be linked with Chaitya Bhoomi for easy movement of crowds.
 The memorial will cost ₹425 crore at 12-acre erstwhile Indu Mill land.
 Its main attraction will be a 25,000 sq ft stupa around a pond.
 A dome-like structure with 24 stone ribs will be in the middle of plot.
 There will be an Ashoka Chakra covering the memorial structure.
 There will also be a proposed 39,622 square feet interactive museum displaying several aspects of Baba Saheb Dr. Ambedkar's life.
 The memorial will have a facility to park around 400 vehicles.

 Stupa

 The stupa would be the most expensive part at ₹110.95 crore.
 It will be 140 ft tall with a circumference of 110 m.
 It will have a ribbed ceiling thus resembling the Buddhist Chaityas.
 An eight-tier bronze canopy representing the Buddha's eight-fold path at the top of the stupa in a built-up area of 2,400 square metres with a lotus pond at the foot of the dome.